// Six Years On The Platform · Production Experience

 Composite Authentication Design

 Layering Bearer tokens, mTLS, and HMAC-signed headers on single outbound calls.
-Custom OAuth exchanges, JWT validation, Connection & Credential Alias architecture.
+Custom OAuth exchanges, JWT validation, Connection and Credential Alias architecture for high-security consumers.

 003